hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 # Theory
 There are some official documentation on DFU in the nRF Connect SDK under [Device Firmware Upgrade](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html#device-firmware-upgrade-dfu)
+Before reading this, I recommend having a look at the more basic theory under [Bootloader samples](../).

 ## What is DFU and why do we need it?
 A Device Firmware Upgrade (DFU) is when new firmware is sent to a device, updating it.